nebogeo/creative-kids-coding-cornwall/doc/docs.md

 ###bulldoze()

 Flattens a large area in the middle of the world for you to work on.
-A good idea to call this all the time, so the world is cleared before you run your program.
+A good idea to call this all the time from the top of your program, so the world is cleared before you build things.

 ## points